paysuper/paysuper-docs/api-reference/content/api.md

 # Token

-A token is an encrypted string that represents certain details of your customer (such as the user ID, email and others), a game and purchase parameters.
+A token is an encrypted string that represents certain details of your customer (such as the customer ID, email and others), a game and purchase parameters.

 ## Create a token